Langenes Municipality

 Langenes is a former municipality in Nordland county, Norway.
 The municipality, which existed from 1919 until 1964, encompassed the western shore of the Gavlfjorden in what is now Øksnes Municipality.
 It is located on the northern end of the large island of Langøya in the Vesterålen archipelago.
 The administrative centre was in the village of Stø, just east of the Langenes Church in the northern part of the municipality.

-History
+General information

 The municipality of Langenes was established on 1 July 1919 when the northeastern part of Øksnes Municipality was split off from Øksnes to form the new municipality.
 Initially, Langenes had a population of 1,085.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1963, the Holm area along the Gavlfjorden (population: 65) was transferred from Langenes to Sortland Municipality.
-On 1 January 1964, the rest of Langenes (population: 2,037) was merged back together with Øksnes.
+On 1 January 1963, the Holm area along the Gavlfjorden (population: 65) was transferred from Langenes Municipality to Sortland Municipality.
+On 1 January 1964, the rest of Langenes (population: 2,037) was merged back together with Øksnes Municipality.
 Prior to the merger, Langenes had 2,037 residents.